Counterplan: Textual and functional competition

+Positional competition

+Another type of competition, external to textual and functional competition, is positional competition.
+It is derived from functional competition in so far as the approach considers neither the plan text nor assumptions of the plan in a vacuum.
+A counterplan competes positionally if the affirmative takes a position (through tags, cross-examination, solvency advocates, etc.) regarding a mechanic relating to how the plan is implemented; the negative can read a disadvantage of the mechanism that the counterplan shields in its presentation, to leverage a different plan mandate than the affirmative.

+Positional competition is different from functional competition only because it places the onus of persuasion on the affirmative to determine the means of the plan’s process while functional competition lets the negative determine normal means (of the plan's function/mechanism) which could be seen as a comparable advantage of positional competition.

+Position as a Grounds debate on "division of labor" is misunderstood as a power struggle in which fairness is misunderstood as more important than feasibility or strength or worth.
+The "process versus function" jargon is fun systems debate on technocratic (encyclopedic) or bureaucratic (institutional) know-how of implementation rather than classical theory presuming fiat.
+Fairness, better understood, is whether positions are moral or otherwise normal.
+"Abuse of position" is sometimes distorted into abuse of any feature of that position, the "naughty chair disad".
+Practicing switch-sides debate help students to appreciate resolution debate converging to optimal plans and solvency.

-Counterplan Status
+Counterplan status

 As the negative gains a substantial power by having the ability to run counterplans, the affirmative naturally insists on some limitations to their use.
 Should the negative be able to run multiple counterplans that they can jettison at any time?
 Should there be any limitations on the ability of the negative to shift from advocating a counter-plan back to the status-quo or to another counter-plan or advocacy stance such as a kritik?
 The counter-plan status is a set of conditions, albeit often vaguely defined in practice, that the negative grants will define its ability to advocate one or more counterplans.
 The affirmative will usually inquire about the counter-plan during the Cross-Examination after the 1NC or after whatever speech the counter-plan was run.